TMNF replay download and frame capture

 Map preview handling: Previews and “Press Enter to start” screens are handled automatically via disable_forced_camera + skip_map_load_screens.
 If the game still doesn’t start within 3 seconds (no RUN_STEP messages), the script sends TMInterface give_up / press delete commands to restart the race every 3 seconds (up to 25 seconds total), then skips the map.
 Use --write-enter-maps to collect track IDs of maps that didn’t start, then --exclude-enter-maps on the next run.

-Stale / hang detection: Several levels detect when the capture gets stuck and force a switch to the next replay: (1) socket timeout during race (20s with no messages → unload); (2) wall-clock progress (no RUN_STEP for 25s even if CHECKPOINT/LAP arrive → unload); (3) total rollout limit (5 min); (4) on any exception, the script attempts unload before returning.
+Stale / hang detection: Several levels detect when the capture gets stuck and force a switch to the next replay: (1) map load wait — no RUN_STEP for 25s (preview/Enter, socket timeout 3s); (2) “Not in menus” wait — no RUN_STEP for 25s when waiting to request map (e.g. medals/Enter screen, socket timeout 3s); (3) race phase — socket timeout 20s or no RUN_STEP for 25s wall-clock; (4) total rollout limit (5 min); (5) on any exception, the script attempts unload before returning.

 Note on –running-speed: Higher values may cause the game to skip inputs or desync (e.g. 8 can break replay, 4 works reliably).
 Use 4–6 for capture.